 A girl new to the AST who idolises Origami.
 She holds the rank of Private in the AST.
 Is also in Shido's school and in the second year, but having skipped one grade is one year younger than her peers.
 Is Tamae's cousin.
 She's the main heroine of the spinoff manga Date A Strike/Date Ast Like.

 New Meat: One of the most recent arrivals in the AST.

 The managing director of Deus Ex Machina (DEM) Industries, a corporation based in England, and the only known industry able to manufacture Realizers.
 His aim is to get Spirit powers to rewrite the laws of reality.
 The true meaning behind this is unknown.

-Arch-Enemy: He and Woodman hostile to each other ever since Woodman leave him and Ellen at some point.
-He's also formed this one to Shido, though nowhere as intense with Woodman.
+Arch-Enemy: He and Woodman have been hostile to each other ever since Woodman left him and Ellen at some point.
+He also feels this way to Shido during Volume 7 (episode 10 of season 2), though nowhere as intense as with Woodman.

 Big Bad: While he was relatively out of the picture for the first four volumes or so (the entirety of the anime's first season minus his involvement with Mana and Origami's new weapons), once he makes his appearance, it's made clear that he harbours ill intent towards the Spirits, and slowly overrides the story's basic Excuse Plot.

 The Caligula: While he's the Managing Director of DEM Industries, he never shows concern for his subordinates and even the company.
 Anyone who dares to oppose him will lose their lives.

 Card-Carrying Villain: Admits that he loves war, chaos, annihilation, destruction, and the deaths of women and children, and he'd do anything to create a world of despair.